Paradox-Cipher/PrimeCollapse/README.md

-# Prime Collapse: Emergent Primality from Recursive Arithmetic Strain
+## Prime Collapse: Emergent Primality from Recursive Arithmetic Strain

-This repository contains the LaTeX source for the paper *Prime Collapse*, a novel strain-theoretic model of prime number emergence.
-The model predicts prime locations as collapse points of recursive arithmetic tension without using the zeta function, sieve methods, or explicit primality inputs.
+This repository contains the LaTeX source and compiled PDF for a speculative theoretical framework proposing that prime numbers arise from recursive strain collapse in arithmetic structure.
+This work has been archived on Zenodo for public citation.

-**PDF available in this repo.
-Feedback and critique welcome.**
+10.5281/zenodo.15420853